TeamRevolutionSG/local_manifests/README.md

 - Follow the AOSP Porting Instructions stated here to prepare the proprietary files for building for your device: (http://xda-university.com/as-a-developer/porting-aosp-roms-using-source-code)

 ##### Setting Up CCache
 - CCache is a method of utilizing a specified storage space to speed up building.
 It can be referred to as the same caching your android device does to speed up application and system boot times.
-In this case, CCache will help build Resurrection Remix faster than standard build times (Able to cut-down 50% of time taken to build).
+In this case, CCache will help build the ROM faster than standard build times (Able to cut-down 50% of time taken to build).
 - To set up CCache, follow the following: